+Looking for advice on how to bathe a baby?
 If your baby takes to bathing like the proverbial rubber duck to water, then bath-time can be a truly soothing and pleasurable ritual for both of you.

-That said, if they are not overly keen you don’t actually need to bathe your baby every day until they are crawling about and getting much messier.
+You don’t actually need to bathe your baby every day until they are crawling about and getting much messier.

 Instead, you can use a flannel to give them a sponge bath for the bits that tend to need a clean, such as the face, neck and bottom.